 The words “For sale: baby shoes, never worn” engages your emotions because of the sadness implicit behind the final words.
 You are left wondering why a person had to sell the baby's shoes.
 Perhaps a baby was still-born or maybe a woman had an abortion after a rape?
 There are endless possibilities once you start to think about it.

 I find the discipline of writing very short fiction requires me to concentrate on the heart of the story in order to reduce it to its bare bones.
 I wrote the flash fiction story “Coffee Break” (below) when I was trying to resolve a problem I had at work.
 I wanted to persuade my employer that they would benefit by allowing me to reduce my working hours.
 I chose to limit this flash fiction story to 350 words.

-A story about wanting to reduce working hours
+"Coffee Break" (A story about wanting to reduce working hours)

 The foam from the coffee made a frothy moustache on her upper lip.
 Susie looked around the café feeling embarrassed and wiped it away quickly.
 Her green eyes met those of the elderly gentleman sitting at the next table.